shazia5/todo_app_fronted/README.md

 The application has been designed to show the total number of tasks awaiting completion.
 (CREATED) Application allow for tasks to be marked as completed (UPDATE)
 Application allow for tasks to be deleted from task list(DELETE) Application allow for tasks to be edited (EDITED)
-The application makes use of React Infinite Calendar,moment.
+The application makes use of React Infinite Calendar,moment.js

 Running the application locally Node.js must be installed if not already.